 We found 5 family medicine practitioners who accept Blue Choice Bronze PPO 005 near Tulsa, OK.

-Dr. Montserrat Sole specializes in family medicine.
-Dr. Sole honors Aetna EPO, Blue Cross/Blue Shield, Aetna HSA, and more.
-She graduated from National Autonomous University of Honduras Faculty of Medical Sciences.
+Dr. Montserrat Sole's specialty is family medicine.
+She is in-network for Aetna EPO, Blue Cross/Blue Shield, Aetna HSA, and more.
+Dr. Sole studied medicine at National Autonomous University of Honduras Faculty of Medical Sciences.

 Conditions / Treatments